claire-codes/hugo-blog/content/blog/2018-03-13-deleting-multiple-local-git-branches-with-grep.markdown

   task/ticket-345
 ```

 You're currently on the master branch.
 Ticket-123 was completed weeks ago and the branches associated with it are stale.
-They should be deleted to keep our enviroment tidy.
+They should be deleted to keep our environment tidy.
 Using grep, we can select only those branches, since the names have a common pattern:

 ```bash
 $ git branch | grep ticket-123